How to Freeze Your Credit For Free: Everything You Need to Know

 Assistant V.P. of Retail & Bank Security Officer

-Anyone can now freeze and unfreeze their credit for free, thanks to a new federal law that went into effect on Sept.
-21. Credit freezes were already free in Iowa and Nebraska (under state laws passed earlier this year), but now residents in South Dakota— and states across the nation — can also lock down their credit for free.
+Anyone can now freeze and unfreeze their credit for free, thanks to a new federal law that went into effect on September 21, 2018.
+Credit freezes were already free in Iowa and Nebraska (under state laws passed earlier this year), but now residents in South Dakota — and states across the nation — can also lock down their credit for free.

 A credit freeze can be one of your most effective lines of defense to protect yourself from fraud and identity theft.
-However, before placing a freeze of your own, you should be aware of all the details that freezing your credit involves.
+However, we want you to be aware of all the details that freezing your credit involves.
 Read on to learn how to freeze your credit for free and what a credit freeze entails.

 Credit Freeze FAQs

 What is a credit freeze?

-A credit freeze, or a “security freeze,” is a request you submit separately to each of the nation’s 3 credit agencies (Equifax, Experian and TransUnion) to lock down your credit report.
+A credit freeze or security freeze is a request you submit separately to each of the nation 's three credit agencies (Equifax, Experian and TransUnion) to freeze your credit report.
 The freeze restricts anyone from pulling your credit reports without your approval, making it more difficult for identity thieves to apply for credit cards or loans in your name.